> Wise Choices | > Index | > Golden Rule |

 So, you might make one decision in an emergency, when you lack information, and another in a situation where you can get the relevant information.
 When unsure, people take the decision that is reversible (live now, because you can still choose to die later).

 The golden rule as a single sentence isn't sufficient to decide every case, and also it isn't sufficient without full knowledge of the situation.
 Really it needs some further development of the rule to make it really clear how to apply it in various situations.
-Nevertheless, even as a simple rule, it is applicable to most common situations that a person is likely to encounter frequently in everyday life.
+Nevertheless, even as a simple rule, it is applicable to many common situations that a person is likely to encounter frequently in everyday life.
 If a person uses it that way, as a "rule of thumb," to serve as a first cut at making a choice, it can be a very quick and handy check to do.

 What do you think of the content on this web page?

-Search icon Site Search Home icon Return to Universal Ethics home page
+Site Search | Return to Universal Ethics home page |